analogpixel/til/til/ansible-load-var-from-another-host.md

-# Ansible load a variable, dynamically, from another host
+# Ansible load a variable dynamically from another host

 Sometimes in ansible you need a certain host to run a command: